-- around 90 out of every 100 (90%) will survive their leukaemia for 5 years or more after they are diagnosed
+- around 95 out of every 100 (around 95%) will survive their leukaemia for 5 years or more after they are diagnosed

-Hairy cell leukaemia usually develops slowly and can be kept under control for many years with treatment.
+Hairy cell leukaemia usually develops slowly.
+It can be kept under control for many years with treatment.
 You may hear these periods called remission.
 Remission is when the disease is not active.
 You don't have symptoms and it doesn't show up in your blood samples.

 What affects survival

-Having a very low red blood cell (haemaglobin), white blood cell (neutrophil) or platelet count, may affect your outlook.
+- a very low red blood cell (haemoglobin), white blood cell (neutrophil) or platelet count

-If you have swollen lymph nodes in your tummy (abdomen), this may also affect your likely survival.
-The doctors call this lymphadenopathy.
+- swollen lymph nodes in your tummy (abdomen) – the doctors call this lymphadenopathy